corinaferencz/recipe-app/README.md

 ## Expo Demo

-## Features

 ## Technical
+- Agile Kanban/Developer Anarchy
+- JavaScript
+- Frameworks: Expo, React Native
+- Local storage is accessed through React Native
+- Global store - Redux store

 It was tested on iPhone 5s.

 ---------
 **This app is dedicated for those who bring soul to the recipes.**